PennLINC/grmpy_opendata/docs/data-narrative.md

 `cubids group v5` was run to check groupings.
 Groupings look good!

 `cubids validate v5` was run to check for validation errors.
 No errors were found!

+# 05: BABS

+`BABS` was installed in the micromamba environment `babs` from source code.
+VERSION: v0.5.3.dev4+geca256596

+The general process for setting up BABS is described in the [BABS documentation](https://github.com/PennLINC/BABS).
+Here, I will describe the specifc workflow that was used for grmpy:

+In the `/cbica/projects/grmpy/data/BABS/` directory, two directories were made: `apptainer` and `apptainer-datasets`.
+The `apptainer` directory was used to store the apptainer containers.
+The `apptainer-datasets` directory was used to store the datalad datasets for the apptainer containers.

+To set up the apptainer containers, the [`make_container.sh`](https://github.com/PennLINC/grmpy_opendata/blob/main/curation/05_babs/make_container.sh) script was used, passing argmuments for the most recent stable version of each app that was on DockerHub at the time.

+## MRIQC